Cengelsen/cengelsen.no/content/en/blogg/entreprenur_oppgave.md

 lang = "en"
 +++

 What is real?
-Not only it this an existential question, but a source of creation, innovation, and curiosity.
+Not only is this an existential question, but a source of creation, innovation, and curiosity.
 We explore the answers to this question by delving into the virtual realm, and our tool has, since the 60’s, been VR-technology.
 Although, recently it has taken up an increasingly larger part of the videogame community.
-Starting with several failed attempts in the mid-90’s and continued by Palmer Luckey’s highly successful _Oculus Rift_.
-This new headset sparked new life into the VR- community, including VR-research and development.
+Starting with several failed attempts in the mid-90’s and continued by Palmer Luckey’s highly successful _Oculus Rift_, This new headset sparked new life into the VR- community, including VR-research and development.

 In this text, I will use the theories of McQuivey, Rogers, Simon and Winston in the fields of design and